Skip to content

 Accept who I am

 I am a professional writer.
-I am probably more knowledgeable about the English language than you are, (although this is may not be the case!)
+I am probably more knowledgeable about the English language than you are, (although this may not be the case!)
 I am an expert at what I do, and have the right to be paid a fair price for good work, when the money is due.
 I am a sole trader, and my business and its reputation are important to me, so please be fair in what you say about me, including telling people when I’ve done a good job.

 I am a human being, who occasionally makes mistakes and sometimes drops the ball, but I will do my best not to, and remedy any errors.
 I am a working mum, and while I do my best to balance home life and professional life, occasionally there will be times when I have to drop work in order to handle a family matter.
 I will communicate this to you, in advance if I can, and I will always make up work, or time, as soon as I can.